Erickuby/Work-Day-Scheduler/README.md

 You are required to submit the following for review:

-* The URL of the deployed application
+* The URL of the deployed application: https://erickuby.github.io/Work-Day-Scheduler/starter/index.html

 * The URL of the GitHub repository, with a unique name and a README describing the project